Mount Holyoke College, Western Massachusetts, and the Commonwealth

 Mount Holyoke is proud to contribute to the economic life and vitality of western Massachusetts.
 In addition to bringing approximately 2,200 students to South Hadley each year, Mount Holyoke College is one of the largest employers in the area, with an annual payroll of more than $50 million and a workforce of 1,050 faculty and staff, nearly all of whom live in the area.

 Mount Holyoke students intern and perform community outreach work in area schools and in many human services agencies in the Pioneer Valley, primarily through the Community-Based Learning Program.
 In addition, members of the College community volunteer their services to assist with various projects in community institutions, such as the Neighbors Helping Neighbors food pantry in South Hadley, the Homework House, and the Connections after school program and other programs in the Holyoke Public Schools.
 The College and area schools are actively collaborating in several areas, including the participation of faculty and students in courses in local schools.
 A leadership program at the Michael E. Smith Middle School in South Hadley, conducted in partnership with school officials and the Discovery Center of Farmington, Connecticut, is supported by Mount Holyoke students.
 Fifteen undergraduate students were endorsed for initial teacher licensure in the state of Massachusetts in May of 2015, following intensive field-experiences in local public schools.

 Through its Town Grant program, the College supported four graduates of South Hadley High School in 2014-2015 in attending Mount Holyoke.
-The total grant provided under this program in FY’13 was $103,175.
+The total grant provided under this program in FY’15 was $84,940.

 The College offers many educational, athletic, and cultural programs that are open to the public, including lectures, concerts, performances, art exhibitions, athletic competitions, and other events—most free of charge.
 Additionally, the College's Williston Memorial Library is open to community residents.